kbopenbib/kbopenbib_data/README.md

 - A list of all entities and fields included in the OPENBIB snapshot can be found [here](docs/data_overview.md).

+### Jupyter notebooks
-- A guide for working with the OPENBIB snapshot in the KB data infrastructure can be found [here](examples/kb_notebook.ipynb).
+- A jupyter notebook containing code examples for working with the OPENBIB snapshot in the KB data infrastructure can be found [here](examples/kb_notebook.ipynb).
-- A guide for working with the OPENBIB snapshot in the Open Scholarly Data Warehouse of the SUB Göttingen can be found [here](examples/bigquery_notebook.ipynb).
+- A jupyter notebook containing code examples for working with the OPENBIB snapshot in the Open Scholarly Data Warehouse of the SUB Göttingen can be found [here](examples/bigquery_notebook.ipynb).

 ## How I can get involved?